Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 * **Histogram Equalization**: Find monotonous function $h(x)$ that transform a variable X with empirical distribution $hist(X[n])$ to be as uniform as possible
 * **Look Up Table(LUT)**: map each value (R,G,B) or intensity to a different value.

+## General Efficiency Note

+- Start implementation with for loop!
+- Avoid for-loop, if have to put it in inner most part!
+- Substitute for loop with elementwise operation & convolution!

 ## Convolution

 > Linear operation over a small spatial neighborhood, simplest spatial relationship finder